Maggie Valley, North Carolina

 At the turn of the century, Haywood County still had an agrarian economy.
 Cash was scarce and trade was still mostly by barter.

 In 1904, Maggie Valley had enough people to warrant its own post office.
 The local postmaster, Jack Setzer, was tired of sending someone all the way to Crabtree to get mail for the area, so he applied for a corner of his parlor to be designated as the valleys post office.
-He submitted the names of his three daughters (Cora, Maggie and Mettie) for consideration and U.S. Postmaster General Frank Hickock chose Maggie.
+He submitted the names of his three daughters (Cora, Maggie, and Mettie) for consideration and U.S. Postmaster General Frank Hickock chose Maggie.
 Maggie Mae was 14 at the time and is reported to have been mortified by the designation, in part, because she was embarrassed by the attention and in part, because she hated her first name.
 Accounts of Setzer family life show what life was like for the majority of people in Haywood County in the first quarter of the twentieth century:

 The family had five children, all of whom helped out on the farm.
 Chores ranged from milking cows and churning butter to working in the cornfield and gathering blackberries for pies.
 The children all went to the same one-room schoolhouse, where the girls sat on one side and the boys on the other.
 The students worked at their own pace using hand-me-down books, wrote on slates (paper was too expensive), and did school chores such as chopping wood for the heat stove and sweeping the floor.

-Circuit riding ministers from the Methodist and Baptist churches would come through about every three or four months to hold worship services and conduct marriages, funerals and baptisms.
+Circuit riding ministers from the Methodist and Baptist churches would come through about every three or four months to hold worship services and conduct marriages, funerals, and baptisms.
 Everyone in the valley would gather for these "camp meetings," which lasted all day and included lavish picnics.
 The preachers would stay with a local family, sometimes for a week or longer.

 Events such as barn-raisings, corn-shucking socials, and quilting bees combined work with play.
 Barn dances or "frolics" were held after the barn was up, and "hoedowns" took place after the fields had been cut.
 Banjo pickers joined fiddles, guitarists, and mandolin players for square dances and clogging, the dance for which Maggie Valley has become famous.

 No one had running water or electric heat and the rough dirt roads ensured that few people ever left their immediate area.
 For instance, Maggie, in her lifetime, never made it the twenty miles or so past Soco Gap to Cherokee.
-But the Cherokee did come through Maggie each spring, traveling by foot to Waynesville on the old Cataloochee Trail to peddle their wares.
+But the Cherokee did come through the town of Maggie Valley each spring, traveling by foot to Waynesville on the old Cataloochee Trail to peddle their wares.
 The Indians used to sleep on the Setzer porch and at the homes of other friendly families in the area.

 Life in Waynesville, the only town in the county, was a different story.
 By 1905, Waynesville had paved streets, sidewalks, running water, and a real power plant.